mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *(PCs who died can appear as spirits for this scene)*
 >
 {{descriptive
 *You look at each other.
 Older.
-Grey.
+Gray.
 Scarred.
 But alive.
 You survived.*
 >
 {{descriptive
 *Someone raises toast: "To the Peacekeepers.
 To the impossible.
 To blood, coin, and everything between."*